 The Daily Responsibilities of a SENCo

 A Special Educational Needs Co-Ordinator (SENCo) sits at the heart of a school's SEND policy, working alongside school leaders and the headteacher to ensure every pupil with special educational needs (SEN) or disabilities thrives.
-Whether you're in an academy school, a free school, or a maintained setting, the SENCo role involves designing and managing support plans, overseeing EHC plans, and liaising with the local authority and local agencies to secure timely assessments and services.
+Whether you're in an academy school, a free school, or a maintained setting, the SENCo role involves designing and managing support plans, overseeing EHC plan s, and liaising with the local authority and local agencies to secure timely assessments and services.
+Where sensory needs are suspected, the SENCO may arrange interoception and body-awareness profiling through occupational therapy.

 Key Takeaways

-In practice, a SENCo might split time between classroom-based interventions, co-teaching literacy groups or modelling differentiated lessons, and strategic tasks such as drafting the school's SEN policy or re viewing annual reviews for pupils with EHC plans.
+In practise, a SENCo might split time between classroom-based interventions, co-teaching literacy groups or modelling differentiated lessons, and strategic tasks such as drafting the school's SEN policy or re viewing annual review s for pupils with EHC plans.
 They train teaching staff on inclusive approaches, champion adjustments from seating plans to exam arrangements, and coordinate referrals to speech and language therapists, educational psychologists, or occupational therapists.
-Across multi-academy trusts, an experienced SENCo may even support colleague coordinators in neighbouring schools, sharing best practice and ensuring consistent implementation of the SEND policy.
+Across multi-academy trusts, an experienced SENCo may even support colleague coordinators in neighbouring schools, sharing best practise and ensuring consistent implementation of the SEND policy.
+SENCOs frequently recommend Zones of Regulation as a classroom strategy for emotional self-management.
+This documentation work will become central to writing effective Individual Support Plans as the 2026 SEND reforms take effect.

 It's a role loaded with responsibility, tracking progress data, allocating resources from the SEN budget, and reporting to governors, but equally rich in reward.
 You'll see the impact of a well-crafted support plan when a child's confidence soars or when barriers to learningfinally fall away.
 If you're passionate about equity, thrive on problem-solving, and want to shape a school's approach to inclusion, exploring the SENCo role could be your next big step.